GB72900/Automated-Onboarding-Azure-Identities-and-Governance/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please email me an issue first to discuss what you would like to change, garett.m.blake@gmail.com

-## License

-This project is licensed under the MIT License.

 ![OnBoardingAutomator - Microsoft Azure and 4 more pages - Personal - Microsoft​ Edge 6_10_2025 2_06_44 AM](https://github.com/user-attachments/assets/6c60219b-6d35-4128-87b6-e8387b63fb36)